adamvinueza/adamvinueza.github.io/_posts/2020-01-26-moment-in-five.md

 const nowUtcString = moment().utc().format('MMM Do YYYY hA');
 const nowUtcIso8601String = moment().utc().format(moment.defaultFormat);
 ```

+#### A quick note about ISO 8601 string functions
+**You should use Moment's `format` function to get the ISO 8601 string, if that's
-A side note worth keeping in mind is that Moment also has a `toISOString`
+what you want.** But Moment also has a `toISOString` method, which by default
-method, which by default returns an ISO 8601 string set to UTC.
-If you pass
+returns an ISO 8601 string set to UTC.
+The reason is to make this function
+comport with the way the built-in JavaScript `Date.toISOString()` behaves.
+If
-`true` into `toISOString`, whatever time zone the Moment object is set to is
+you pass `true` into `toISOString`, whatever time zone the Moment object is set
-retained when creating the string.
+to is retained when creating the string.

 ## Parsing dates